cykod/Quintus-website/public/guide/intro.md

 # Introduction

-## Warning: this guide refers to two unreleased features (update instead of step, stage.locate) that will get sorted out in the next release - until then just use `this._super(dt)` inside of `step` and don't use `stage.locate`

 The Quintus engine is an HTML5 game engine designed to be modular and lightweight, with a concise JavaScript-friendly syntax.
 In lieu of trying to shoehorn a standard OOP-game engine structure into an HTML5 JavaScript engine, Quintus takes some cues from jQuery and provides plugins, events and a selector syntax.
 Instead of a deep single-inheritance-only model, Quintus provides a flexible component model in addition to traditional inheritance to make it easier to reuse functionality and share it across games and objects.

 ## Guide Breakdown